niolabs/docs/docs/properties/expressions.md

 ## Raw Signal

-You can access the raw signal itself (rather than just its attributes) with a lone `$`.
+You can access the raw signal itself, rather than just the attributes, with a lone `$`.
 As long as the character following the `$` is not a valid Python identifier, the `$` will evaluate to the incoming signal.

 ## Escape Characters

-To include a $ character in a string literal inside a code snippet, use an escape with a `\`.
+To include a`$` character in a string literal inside a code snippet, use an escape with a `\`.
 Similarly, escaping the `}}` or `{{` with a `\` causes the braces to be treated as strings rather than as delimiters.
 For example:

 ```
 "Code snippets are delimited by \{{ and \}}"